dmacisso/mobile-movie-app/class-notes.md

    - response shows over 49,000 pages with much detail of almost 1 million movies.

 For our code:

 1. Copy the entire fetch request.
 2. Create a new folder/file called 'services/api.ts'
 3. Paste in the copied fetch request as a template.
 REM it out.
 4. Use the template to create a TMDB config export in conjunction with a .env file.

+## Custom Hook

+To handle the fetching of data in a clean reusable and scalable way.
+Without cluttering the component by abstracting away the logic for fetching the data, managing the error and loading state.
+Also, manually trigger a refetch when needed.

+1. Create a useFetch.ts file in the services folder.
+2. Create the useFetch function which accepts the Fetch function as a parameter, e.g,:
+   - fetchMovies
+   - fetchMovieDetails
+   - of type function the returns a promise of generic parameter T
+   - const userFetch = <T>(fetchFunction: () => Promise<T> ) => {}